HEAT NETWORKS (METERING AND BILLING) REGULATIONS

 The three main requirements are:

-- Notifications to government every 4 years;
+- Initial notifications to government with subsequent notifications every 4 years thereafter;

 - To install heat meters subject to feasibility/cost effectiveness evaluation where applicable;